 REST API

-- Data storage, validation, and security: Prevents data loss between reflashes by storing it in a centralized database, allows users to edit information when the device is offline, validates data and controls access to data via authentication and authorization mechanisms.
+- Data storage, validation, and security: Allows users to edit information such as sequences and the garden layout even when the device is offline, prevents data loss between factory resets of FarmBot OS by storing the data in the cloud, validates data and controls access to data via authentication and authorization mechanisms.

-- Image uploads and manipulation: Re-sizes and stores images captured by FarmBot’s internal camera.
+- Image uploads and manipulation: Re-sizes and stores images captured by FarmBot’s onboard camera.

 Web Framework | Ruby on Rails |